 Isla Solarte is mostly uninhabited except for a couple of isolated lodges, including the legendary Bambuda Lodge hostel which needs to be booked well in advance.
 It’s a jungle eco-hostel that also happens to have a 150 feet water slide into the sea!

-But there’s plenty to do on and around the water including kayaking, snorkeling, and much more.
+There is plenty to do on and around the water including kayaking, snorkeling, and much more.
 Don’t miss doing a snorkelling day trip to the stunning Zapatilla Island.

-What to expect: Panama is fascinating and you can prepare yourself for your visit by reading these 50 things you need to know.
+Panama is fascinating and you can prepare yourself for your visit by reading these 50 things you need to know.

 If you’re considering other countries for your trip, check my overview of where to travel in Central America